WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-display-facebook-events.md

 - After fetching, all of the Events of that specific page will be shown.

-- You can also change your [Facebook Feed Settings](./how-to-customize-facebook-feed-with-wp-social-ninja) &amp; [Facebook Layout Settings](./facebook-feed-layout-styling-with-wp-social-ninja).
+- You can also change your [Facebook Feed Settings](./how-to-customize-facebook-feed-with-wp-social-ninja) & [Facebook Layout Settings](./facebook-feed-layout-styling-with-wp-social-ninja).